-- □ Click the ≡ button and then the Import... item.
-The dialog displays the Import... window. - □ In the Select source drop-down list, select the location from where the device imports the configuration profile.

-- PC/URL

-- The device imports the configuration profile from the local PC or from a remote server. - External memory - The device imports the configuration profile from the selected external memory.
+- □ Open the Basic Settings > Load/Save dialog. - □ In the Select source drop-down list, select the location from where the device imports the configuration profile. - PC/URL - The device imports the configuration profile from the local PC or from a remote server. - External memory - The device imports the configuration profile from the external memory.